joelek/circus/readme.md

 ## Roadmap

+* Store create and update timestamps for entities.
+* Add transactional capabilities to database.
 * Create separate login and register forms.
 * Grant admin privileges to the very first account created.
 * Add account tiers to keys and users.